gblackard-gvtx/Data-Taming-in-Shape-Shifting-SaaS-Realms-A-Survival-Guide-for-Developers/proposal.md

 - Most Used Third-Party Libraries and Why (3 min)
 - Data Extraction and Validation (18 min)
 - Scheduling and Executing Pipeline (5 min)

+### Past Speaking Experience
+ I spent 5 years as a Systems Trainer/Project Manager, teaching schools and non-technical users how to utilize SaaS products.
+I conducted training sessions at various private conferences focused on Education Technology.

+For the past three years, I've worked full-time as a backend Developer at Nelnet, a FinTech company.
+My primary focus has been Java-based IVR development.
+Recently, my work revolves around creating integrations between SaaS products, reporting, and data extractions.

+While I've only been using Python for about a year, I've found its tools to be incredibly useful for my tasks.
+Outside of work, I participated in and won a national hackathon, NFTHackvision, within the NFT Crypto space.

+This has been an opportunity for me to get myself in the Python community, which I've grown to deeply appreciate.